Abdel-Halim Caracalla: Career

 In 1968, he went on to found the Caracalla Dance Theatre, a company which would evolve into the first and most prominent dance theatre of the Middle East, creating a new language based upon the disciplines of western technique intertwined with the identity, movement and traditions of Arab cultural heritage.

-Throughout the fifty years, Abdel Halim Caracalla maintained his artistic message with worldwide performances from the Osaka Fair Japan to the Kennedy Centre and Carnegie Hall in the United States, Sadler's Wells and the English National Opera in London, Théâtre des Champs Elysées and Palais des Congrès in Paris, Lenin Palace in Leningrad, Sao Paolo and Rio de Janeiro Opera Houses, Frankfurt Opera House, the National Centre for the Performing Arts Beijing as well as other reputable venues throughout the Middle East, Africa, the Far East, Northern and Southern America.
+Throughout the fifty years, Abdel Halim Caracalla maintained his artistic message with worldwide performances from the Osaka Fair Japan to the Kennedy Centre and Carnegie Hall in the United States, Sadler's Wells and the English National Opera in London, Théâtre des Champs Elysées and Palais des Congrès in Paris, Lenin Palace in Leningrad, São Paulo and Rio de Janeiro Opera Houses, Frankfurt Opera House, the National Centre for the Performing Arts Beijing as well as other reputable venues throughout the Middle East, Africa, the Far East, Northern and Southern America.

 Since 1968 Caracalla created over twenty ballets and musicals, some adapted from Shakespeare, others inspired by history, legends and tradition.

-Having performed at the most reputable theatres and cultural cities across the world, Caracalla captured global press recognition along with the admiration of a vast audience.
-He collaborated with internationally renowned artists pioneers in the world of theatre such as the legendary Maestro Franco Zeffirelli, Italian scenographer Ezio Frigerio, avant-garde director Hugo de Ana, video director Sergio Metalli, lighting designer Vinicio Cheli, set designer Giuliano Spinelli and the list goes on.
+He performed at reputable theatres and cultural cities across the world.
+He collaborated with internationally renowned artists pioneers in the world of theatre such as Maestro Franco Zeffirelli, Italian scenographer Ezio Frigerio, avant-garde director Hugo de Ana, video director Sergio Metalli, lighting designer Vinicio Cheli, set designer Giuliano Spinelli and many more.

 Caracalla is viewed by many as the guardian of culture and heritage of the Arab world and has promoted the arts and culture from the Middle East in an unprecedented way.
 His achievements have been celebrated by various cultural foundations, heads of states, kings and emirs, honoring him with an array of awards and recognitions.

 Awards & Recognitions

-The Caracalla Dance Theatre, Mr. Abdel Halim Caracalla founder of the Caracalla Dance Theatre, and Mr. Ivan Caracalla director of the Caracalla Dance Theatre, have won several awards and recognitions worldwide and captured global press attention interpreted through an original dance form and revealing a rich and mysterious east blended with western technique.
+The Caracalla Dance Theatre, along with its founder Abdel Halim Caracalla and director Ivan Caracalla, has received international recognition and awards for its choreography, which combines Middle Eastern dance traditions with Western techniques.